UC Berkeley walls off People's Park as it waits for court decision on student housing project - KESQ

 University officials said cordoning off the park with double-stacked shipping containers should take three or four days and will involve shutting down nearby streets.

-In 2022, a group of protesters broke through an 8-foot (2-meter) chain fence erected around the site and faced off with police, who were standing guard as a construction crew began clearing the park of trees to make room for the $312 million student housing project.
+In 2022, a group of protesters broke through an 8-foot (2-meter) chain fence erected around the site and faced off with police, who were standing guard as a construction crew began clearing the park of trees to make room for the housing project.

 Christ said the project has strong support from students, community members, advocates for unhoused people, the elected leadership of the City of Berkeley, state lawmakers and Gov. Gavin Newsom.